 Inside the workshop

 Guy leads our workshop team, who still use some of the same hand tools they picked up the day they started.
 Some things really do get better with age.

 Within your overall kitchen concept, we’ll use specialist materials in specific locations, such as breadboard ends next to an AGA to prevent warping, cracking, overheating or other damage.

-The craftsman’s practised eye, skilled hand, lifetime’s experience and relentless attention to detail is plain to see in our bespoke solid wooden kitchens.
+The craftsman’s practised eye, skilled hand, lifetime’s experience and relentless attention to detail is plain to see in our truly bespoke solid wooden kitchens.

 Built to last